Project Management Guide

 Learn more:

-Validate the Schedule
+Validate the schedule

-When you put all the information into a schedule you’ll see something like the graphic below.
+When you are planning a project, you will put all the information into a schedule and will see something like the graphic below.
 It’s called a Gantt chart.
 The bars are timelines for individual tasks; the linking lines show logical order called dependencies.
-After reviewing the information, it’s time to confirm any new scope items with your Sponsor to make sure everything is good to go.
+After reviewing the information, it’s time to confirm any new scope items with your Sponsor to make sure everything is good to go.Gantt Charts

-For example, the sales team might have assumed that training will take place in a one hour meeting on Monday.
+There is one more step of good project planning before you get the sponsor to sign off on the project.
+You need to take it back to the team and make sure you’ve captured what they meant when they gave you the information.
+It’s still surprising to me that when people see the whole plan put together, there’s usually a small (or sometimes large) gap left between their assumptions.
+For example, the sales team might have assumed that training would take place in a one-hour meeting on Monday.
 Based on that assumption, they estimated that they would be ready to start selling by Tuesday afternoon at the latest.
-However, when the training team looked at the amount of information that needed to be delivered, they estimated three one hour training sessions over three days.
-If the training starts on Monday, it will be Thursday before sales can start.
+However, when the training team looked at the amount of information that needed to be delivered, they estimated three one-hour training sessions over three days.
+If the training starts on Monday, it will be Thursday before sales can start.By returning the plan to the team, you can capture most of the assumption gaps.
+I like to do this with the whole team if possible.
+In our example, if training and salespeople are in the same room when they notice the gap, they can find a resolution to the problem, and you don’t have to head back into a project planning session.

 When you have the project scheduled, the next step is to go back to your sponsor and get them to sign off on the plan.
 Once they do that, you are ready to execute.